Rab Butler: Early life and education

 Richard Austen Butler was born 9 December 1902 in Attock, British India, the eldest son of Montagu Sherard Dawes Butler, a member of the Indian Civil Service, and Anne Smith.
-He had two sisters, Iris Mary Butler (1905–2002), who married Lieutenant-Colonel Gervase Portal (1890–1961) and became a writer, and Dorothy (1909–1999), the wife of Laurence Middleton (1905–1982).
+He had two sisters, Iris (1905–2002), who married Lieutenant-Colonel Gervase Portal (1890–1961) and became a writer, and Dorothy (1909–1999), the wife of Laurence Middleton (1905–1982).
 His younger brother John (1914–1943) was killed in an air crash on active service in January 1943.

 In July 1909, at the age of six, Butler's right arm was broken in three places in a riding accident, which left his right hand permanently disabled.
 He attended a preparatory school in Hove but rebelled against going to Harrow School, where most of his family were educated.
 Having failed to win a scholarship to Eton College, he instead attended Marlborough College, leaving in December 1920.

-In June 1921, he won an exhibition to Pembroke College, Cambridge.
+In June 1921, Butler won an exhibition to Pembroke College, Cambridge.
 At that stage, he planned a career in the Diplomatic Service.

-Butler entered Pembroke College in October 1921 and became President of the Cambridge Union Society for Easter (summer) term of 1924.
+He entered Pembroke College in October of that year and became President of the Cambridge Union Society for Easter (summer) term of 1924.
 Initially studying French and German, he graduated in 1925 with one of the highest first-class degrees in history in the university.
 He was elected a fellow of Corpus Christi College, Cambridge, and gave lectures on the politics of the French Third Republic.
 At Cambridge, he met Sydney Courtauld; after they married in 1926, his father-in-law awarded him an income of £5,000 a year after tax for life, which was comparable to a Cabinet Minister's salary and gave him the financial freedom to pursue a political career.